Risk disclosure: Trading involves substantial risk of loss. Full disclaimer →

 The behavioral signals that precede the blow-up

-Meridian monitors seven behavioral signals across the live session.
+Meridian is the complete risk layer for an evaluation — order-layer Hard limits and the standard daily-loss, single-trade, drawdown and loss-streak caps that hold the firm’s drawdown line, plus a built-in journal, Intel/Stats analytics and five-year local history for reviewing every attempt.
+On top of that floor it monitors seven behavioral signals across the live session.
+Of those seven, the five most relevant to evaluation blow-ups are below.
 In cases that precede a significant drawdown in a single session, the consistent finding is that multiple signals activate in a cluster in the minutes or hours before the decisive loss:

 Revenge Entry — re-entry within a short interval after a loss event, at elevated or maximum size.